Tor Des Geants, Take 3 – Getting the Monkey Off My Back

 I made sure to wash and dry my feet and change my socks when the rain stopped at Oyace, which is one climb away from Ollomont.
 They usually have lasagna at Oyace, and much to my dismay, they didn’t this year.
 I ate some oatmeal down to fuel the next climb over to Ollomont.
 It was nice to have some dry weather for the next little bump Col Bruson and over to Ollomont.

 I wasn’t sure whether to sleep in Ollomont, but thought it best to try.
 I ate a little bit and put water in my camping meal.
 Later, I asked to sleep for an hour and a half and asked for a room rather than the tent outside.
-I was given a room but there were four other people already sleeping there, so I just lied down in my warm clothes, without a blanket, and I was out like a light.
+They gave me a room, but there were four other people already sleeping there.
+So, I just lied down in my warm clothes, without a blanket, and I was out like a light.

 The volunteer woke me up an hour later, saying, “I know you said an hour and a half, but It’s been an hour.”
 I thought to myself, why waste any more time?
 Let’s get out of here!